 11. Velvet Elk Antler (Canadian Vet.
 Journal 2004, Vol.45 No.2 pp.133-39).
 Muscle-building effect.
 Stronger muscles protect an arthritic joint.

 12. Gabapentin.
 Decreases neuropathic pain.

 13. Adequan - an injectable drug that has been approved by the FDA to allow the claim that this product slows down further joint degradation.
 Great product.

 14. Tylenol - can be used in dogs.
 Never in cats!!
 Do not use without talking to a vet for proper dose.

 15. Prozac/Elavil (anxiolytics) or a tranquilizer such as acepromazine - allows the dog to "think less about their pain.

 16. Massage therapy or water treadmill therapy, physical therapy and/or acupuncture.
 We can refer you to a vet that offers these.

 17. Heat packs (104 - 109 degrees) several times daily.
 Heated bed is a nice touch.
 Never use heating pads.

 NOTE: If you yourself have chronic back or joint pain, I encourage you to Google: Roberta Chow Neck

 Pain Laser (all five words) and listen to Dr. Chow, a physician from Austrailia.
-Her latest publication in
+Her publication in

 The Lancet shows excellent pain relief in people without surgery using LLLLT.